SteelCompendium/data-md-dse/Bestiary/Bugbear Commander.md

 reason: 2
 presence: 0
 traits:
-- name: LEVEL 2 SUPPORT
-  effect: '*Bugbear, Goblin, Humanoid*'
 - name: Catcher (Free Triggered Action)
-  effect: 'Keywords: — Distance: Melee 1 Target: 1 size 1 creature or object Trigger:
+  effect: 'Keywords: - Distance: Melee 1 Target: 1 size 1 creature or object Trigger:
-    The target is force moved into a square adjacent to the commander. - Effect: The target is [[Grabbed|grabbed]] by the commander.'
+    The target is force moved into a square adjacent to the commander.
+Effect: The target is [[Grabbed|grabbed]] by the commander.'
-- name: The Commander’s Watching
+- name: The Commander's Watching
   effect: While an ally has line of effect to the commander, the ally can end one
     condition afflicting them at the start of their turn.
 abilities: